Join RELEX at NRF 2025 – Retail’s BIG SHOW! January 12-14, 2025 | Request a meeting

 Once you’ve identified potential bottlenecks, DIY retailers should use “what-if” scenario planning to examine and eliminate them.
 Bottom-up scenario planning allows you to see exactly how changes in inbound deliveries, store allocations, and forecasted sales volumes will impact the flow of goods, storage requirements, and resources needed for goods handling.

-Supplier collaboration has been a point of discussion for decades, but surprisingly few retailers have implemented it extensively.
+Supplier collaboration has been discussed for decades, but surprisingly, few retailers have implemented it extensively.
 To establish fruitful collaboration, both parties need to a) put in the effort and b) receive measurable benefits from the process.
 Unfortunately, because this has rarely been the case, many collaboration initiatives fail.

 While technology doesn’t solve the challenge of supplier collaboration, it can ease the pain.
-For example, most collaboration projects spend the majority of their effort just on collecting data from various sources, but the right planning system can minimize that work.
+For example, most collaboration projects spend most of their effort collecting data from various sources, but the right planning system can minimize that work.
 Rather than trying to fix everything in one go, we recommend building your supplier collaboration processes bit by bit.

 A good starting point is sharing order forecasts with your suppliers because it’s a lean way to collaborate.
-If your planning system can calculate supply chain projections, then the purchase order forecast, which tells your supplier what you plan to buy from them in the weeks and months to come, is already easily available.
+Suppose your planning system can calculate supply chain projections.
+In that case, the purchase order forecast, which tells your supplier what you plan to buy from them in the coming weeks and months, is already readily available.
 A good system can send automated reports that share that information with your suppliers.

 You can also share relevant information on planned promotions, upcoming events, or other changes, helping your suppliers understand the reasoning behind your purchase order forecast.
 DIY retailers may also share demand forecasts or point-of-sale (POS) data with their suppliers, but the most essential information to share is what you expect the supplier to deliver and when.